 "Are we having fun?
 Our batteries went dead at Moraine Cay and Cap had to work on the charger (clean terminals, whatever).
 We were stuck on the bottom but got off easily (I think).
 Had a nice day drive down to Green Turtle Cay.
-The waypoints I put in (to the hand-held GPS) were fine, and we made our way in to White Sound, anchored and took the dinghy to look for parts.
-Not much here so we went to town.
+The waypoints I entered into the GPS were fine and we made our way in to White Sound, anchored and took the dinghy to look for parts.
+Not much here.
 Rum was cheaper, cigarettes $36 a carton and milk $3 for 1/2 gallon.
 Premixed OJ was $10 a gallon.
 Wow!
 Have to quit smoking and start drinking shots with Cuban cigars."At least Cap was able to find parts to solve the moving fridge: two large eye-bolts screwed into the wall, with one of those red ratchet straps to hold it in place.

 "This AM we planned on going to Marsh Harbor, but we didn't get out early enough and we grounded.
 Cap tried to get us off, but we lodged on something worse.
-The tide was going out, and the boat tilted A LOT.
-I thought it would flip over but it stayed put (barely) on the port side.
+The tide was going out and the boat tilted, A LOT.
+I thought it would flip over but it stayed put on the port side, barely.
 Good thing - the fridge would have been straining for hours.
 I had to go to Redhead for a couple hours and when I came back Cap had shaved his beard off out of boredom.
-I wanted to stay in our dinghy, so we played Yahtzee while the tide came in."Here's what happened: When we dropped our anchor the day before we missed entirely the red warning flag which meant there was a mound so don't anchor nearby.
-We'd wondered why nobody else was around.
-During the night we swung of course, so when the tide went out in the morning we were stuck.
-While waiting for the tide to come back in Cap decided to fix us breakfast on the stove inside.
+I wanted to stay in our dinghy, so we played Yahtzee while the tide came in."Here's what happened: when we dropped our anchor in the late afternoon the previous day, we entirely missed the red warning flag indicating a mound so don't anchor nearby.
+We wondered why no one anchored there, and were happy not to worry about accidentally swinging into somebody.
+Of course we swung during the night, so when the tide went out in the morning we were firmly stuck on the mound..
+While waiting for the tide to come back in, Cap decided to cook us breakfast on the stove inside.

-I never got the photo from Redhead, but they did take a shot of Ruff Life, hull exposed, Cap scrubbing the bottom while standing on the mound.
-It stayed still for awhile but I was afraid to go on board, so that's when we sat playing Yahtzee in the dinghy.
-A boatload of Asian tourists slowly motored by, cameras snapping at the spectacle.
+I never got the photo from Redhead, but they took a picture of Ruff Life, hull exposed, Cap scrubbing the bottom while standing on the mound.
+The boat stayed still for awhile but I was afraid to go on board, so that's when we sat playing Yahtzee in the dinghy.
+Czar stayed on board.
+A boatload of Asian tourists motored by at a snail's pace, cameras snapping at our spectacle.
+We waved.